freifunk-gluon/gluon/docs/features/monitoring.rst

 There are two packages responsible for distribution of the information.
 For one, information is distributed across the mesh using alfred_.
-Information between neighbouring nodes is exchanged using `gluon-announced`.
+Information between neighbouring nodes is exchanged using `gluon-respondd`.

 .. _alfred: http://www.open-mesh.org/projects/alfred